Leo-Corporation/LeoCorpLibrary-Web/README.md

 ## What you need to know
 The `LeoCorpLibrary`  package is only available for Windows devices whereas the `LeoCorpLibrary.Core` package is available for all platforms.

-In this documentation, there is some symbols that migh be used to specify the compatibility of a method, function or other:
+In this documentation, there is some symbols that might be used to specify the compatibility of a method, function or other:

 | Symbol | Signification |
 | :----: | :-----------: |